-Read all safety warnings.
-Read and understand installation instructions.
-Check all steering and suspension components for wear and replace as needed.
-Contact Iron Rock Off Road with any questions before, during, or after installation.
-Ensure that all parts are present and in good condition using shipping checklist.
-Be sure you have the following tools and supplies: ☐ Floor jack and jack stands ■ Basic hand tools ☐ Multi-purpose grease (all poly bushings should be greased before installation) A coil spring compressor makes installation easier but is not required.
+- Read and understand installation instructions. - $\hfill \Box$ Check all steering and suspension components for wear and replace as needed. - ☐ Contact Iron Rock Off Road with any questions before, during, or after installation. - Ensure that all parts are present and in good condition using shipping checklist. - A coil spring compressor makes installation faster, but is not required.
+You may wish to borrow, rent, or buy one if you do not have one.